It4innovations/docker-c7-mockbuild/README.md

-# docker-c7-mockbuild
+# docker-c7-speclint
-Docker with CentOS 7 and mockbuild
+Docker with CentOS 7 and speclint